gabyvlad96/Serverless-workflow-for-stock-prices-movement/README.md

 ## About
 The application is solely built to put my AWS skills at work and to showcase my cloud knowledge.
-The point was to make use of as many AWS resources as possible to test my cloud architecture knowledge while also maintaining close to 0 costs.
+The objective was to make use of as many AWS resources as possible to test my cloud architecture knowledge while also maintaining close to 0 costs.